dbt-labs/docs.getdbt.com/website/docs/docs/supported-data-platforms.md

 ## Types of Adapters

-There are three types of adapters available today.
-The purpose of differentiation is to provide users with an easier means to evaluate adapter quality.
+There are three types of adapters available today:

 - **Verified** &mdash; [Verified adapters](verified-adapters) are those that have completed a rigorous verification process in collaboration with dbt Labs.
 - **Trusted** &mdash; [Trusted adapters](trusted-adapters) are those where the adapter maintainers have agreed to meet a higher standard of quality.